zetorama/grunt-extjs/README.md

 ## ExtJS Deps Task
 _Run this task with the `grunt extjs-deps` command._

-This task will modify ExtJS core file (with some black magic injections) to be run by Node.
+This task will copy & modify ExtJS core file (with some black magic injections) to be run by Node.
 Then your ExtJS App will be spawned (i.e. instantiated by Node) to find all of your dependencies by `Ext.Loader`.
 As a result you will get whole Class files list in the right order.
 As well as static scripts URIs (requested by `Ext.Loader.loadScript`) and Ajax URIs (requested by `Ext.data.Connection`).

+_Note, it was tested only on ExtJS 4.2.1 — Please, report if there are issues with other versions._

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.